mikefab/rapidpro-sms-manager/README.md

    Live demo: http://askliberia.herokuapp.com/

-2. An interface for managing rumors.
-A live demo will be available shortly.
+2. An interface for managing and responding to rumors.
+Live demo soon to come.

 ###The Database###